-Ian Powell calls David Clark's leadership weak, without strategy or vision in damning speech
+Health union boss Ian Powell slams David Clark's leadership in damning speech

 "In Government, he is now pointing the finger at DHBs, even though their funding is little better in real terms that it was in the last year of the former government."

-On "union-busting" he claimed Clark through poor leadership was responsible for the bitter and protracted dispute between the union for junior doctors and DHBs over safer working hours.
+On "union-busting", he claimed Clark, through poor leadership, was responsible for the bitter and protracted dispute between the union for junior doctors and DHBs over safer working hours.

 The dispute led to several extra junior doctor strikes that cost the country $20m, put many patients waiting for planned surgery at the back of the line and ended up at the Employment Relations Authority.

-Powell said during the negotiations DHBs favoured a competing union to the Resident Doctors Association, whose "sole objective" was removing a hard-won contract clause for safer hours, and that Clark let it happen.
+Powell said during the negotiations DHBs favoured a competing union to the Resident Doctors Association, whose "sole objective" was removing a hard-won contract clause for safer hours, and Clark let it happen.

 He said Clark could have avoided the "disastrous conflict" by advising DHBs - through the Director General of Health - not to go down such an adversarial path.